 Each of the Sponsors is a corporation organized under the laws of the Philippines, and Citicore Tarlac 1 is a wholly owned indirect subsidiary of CREC (CREC owns of all of the outstanding common shares of Sikat Solar Holdco Inc., which in turn owns all of the outstanding common shares of Citicore Tarlac 1).
 CREC is one of the leading renewable energy generation companies in the Philippines engaged in development of renewable energy plants, including large-scale solar power plants.
 CREC is also engaged in the business of renewable energy asset development, engineering, procurement and construction, and renewable energy asset management, including operation and maintenance of solar power generation facilities.
-As such, the Company benefits from the Sponsors' well-established reputation, relationships with key players in the Philippine renewable energy industry, understanding of the Philippine renewable energy properties such as the Company's Properties.
+As such, the Company benefits from the Sponsors' well-established reputation, relationships with key players in the Philippine renewable energy industry, understanding of the Philippine renewable energy market, and extensive experience in developing and managing renewable energy properties such as the Company's Properties.
 CREC is a wholly owned subsidiary of CPI, also a corporation organized under the laws of the Philippines.

 The fund manager, Citicore Fund Managers, Inc., is a corporation organized under the laws of the Philippines (the "Fund Manager").
 The Fund Manager was incorporated on July 21, 2021, and has its registered office at 11th Floor, Rockwell Santolan Town Plaza, 276 Col. Bonny Serrano Ave., San Juan City, Metro Manila.
 The Fund Manager is a wholly owned Subsidiary of CREC.
-The Fund Manager has general power of management over the assets of the Company, pursuant to a fund management agreement dated July 26, 2021 between the Company and the Fund Manager (the "Fund Manager Agreement").
+The Fund Manager has general power of management over the assets of the Company, pursuant to a fund management agreement dated July 26, 2021 between the Company and the Fund Manager (the "Fund Management Agreement").
 The Fund Manager's main responsibilities are to implement the Company's investment strategies and manage the Company's assets and liabilities for the benefit of the Company's Shareholders.
-The Fund Manager will manage the assets of the Company with a focus on generating steady revenues and, if appropriate, increasing the Company and, ultimately, the distributions to the Company's Shareholders.
+The Fund Manager will manage the assets of the Company with a focus on generating steady revenues and, if appropriate, increasing the Company's assets over time so as to enhance the returns from the investments of the Company and, ultimately, the distributions to the Company's Shareholders.